 So what does it smell like?
 It is classified as an aldehydic floral chypre fragrance for women.
 It begins with a secret spices sprinkled over an aldehydic bittersweet orange top, followed by a rich, elegant tropical floral heart, resting on a sensual, leathery and aromatic woody base.

-- Top notes: aldehydes, bittersweet orange, tea blossom, coriander, leafy green note, coriander, angelica, bergamot
+- Top notes: aldehydes, bittersweet orange, tea blossom, coriander, leafy green note, coriander, angelica, bergamot, citrus zest

-- Middle notes: orris, orange blossom, jasmine, hyacinth, ylang-ylang, lily-of-the-valley, Bulgarian rose
+- Middle notes: Florentine iris, orange blossom, jasmine, hyacinth, Bourbon Island ylang-ylang, lily-of-the-valley, Bulgarian rose

-- Base notes: leather, sandalwood, tonka bean, oakmoss, vetiver and myrrh.
+- Base notes: spices, leather, Mysore sandalwood, tonka bean, Tyrolean oakmoss, Java vetiver and myrrh.

 Bottles Through The Ages: